IMPWNG/Python_Algo_Data_Class/Class2_Dictionaries _HashTables/Readme.md

 ### 5. Exercise comprehension [basic_operations.py](https://github.com/IMPWNG/Python_Algo_Data_Class/blob/main/Class2_Dictionaries%20_HashTables/basic_operations.py)

-Imagine our book database is like a big treasure chest full of different magical books.
+> [SIMPLE] Imagine our book database is like a big treasure chest full of different magical books.
 Each book has a special number, called an "ID," that is unique just like a magic spell.
 We keep all these books in our treasure chest so we can find and read them whenever we want.

-1. The New Magical Chest: BookDatabase
+>1.
+The New Magical Chest: BookDatabase

-In this new version of our treasure chest, called BookDatabase, we made some cool improvements to make finding and organizing our magical books even easier and faster!
+>In this new version of our treasure chest, called BookDatabase, we made some cool improvements to make finding and organizing our magical books even easier and faster!

-2. Loading the Treasure Chest
+>2.
+Loading the Treasure Chest

-When we first open our treasure chest (__init__), we use a special spell (load_database) to see all the books inside it.
+>When we first open our treasure chest (__init__), we use a special spell (load_database) to see all the books inside it.
 We put all these books into our magic bag (self.books) so we can carry them around easily and don't have to open the chest every time we want a book.
 This is much faster because opening and closing the chest a lot can be really slow!

-3. Adding New Magical Books
+>3.
+Adding New Magical Books

-When we want to add a new book (add_book), we first check to make sure we don't already have a book with the same magic spell (ID).
+>When we want to add a new book (add_book), we first check to make sure we don't already have a book with the same magic spell (ID).
 If we don't, we put the new book in our magic bag.
 This way, we keep all our books unique and don't mix up their spells.

-4. Finding a Magical Book
+>4.
+Finding a Magical Book

-If we want to find a specific book (find_book_by_id), we just look at the spell (ID) on the book and instantly find it in our magic bag.
+>If we want to find a specific book (find_book_by_id), we just look at the spell (ID) on the book and instantly find it in our magic bag.
 It's like having a magic map that shows us exactly where the book is, without having to dig through the whole chest!

-5. Removing a Magical Book
+>5.
+Removing a Magical Book

-Sometimes we might need to take a book out of our treasure chest (delete_book).
+>Sometimes we might need to take a book out of our treasure chest (delete_book).
 We use the book's special spell (ID) to find it quickly in our magic bag and then take it out.
 If we can't find the book we're looking for, we know it's not there, and we don't have to worry about it.

-6. Showing All Our Magical Books
+>6.
+Showing All Our Magical Books

-We can also spread out all our books on the floor to see them all at once (list_books).
+>We can also spread out all our books on the floor to see them all at once (list_books).
 This way, we can admire our collection and easily see all the magical spells (IDs) and stories (titles and authors) we have.

-7. Saving Our Magical Books
+>7.
+Saving Our Magical Books

-After we're done playing with our books, we put them all back in the treasure chest and lock it up (save_database).
+>After we're done playing with our books, we put them all back in the treasure chest and lock it up (save_database).
 This way, they're safe and sound until we want to play again.
 We only do this once, even if we played with a lot of books, so it doesn't take too much time.

-- Why Is This Treasure Chest Better?
+>- Why Is This Treasure Chest Better?

-Our new treasure chest is better because:
+>Our new treasure chest is better because:

-- It's Faster: We don't have to open and close it every time we want a book.
+>- It's Faster: We don't have to open and close it every time we want a book.
 We just take all the books out once, play with them, and put them back when we're done.

-- No More Waiting: Finding and removing books is like magic now because we don't have to search through the whole chest.
+>- No More Waiting: Finding and removing books is like magic now because we don't have to search through the whole chest.
 We just use the magic spells (IDs) to instantly find what we want.

-- Keeping It Tidy: We make sure every book has its own unique spell, so there are no mix-ups, and our treasure chest stays nice and organized.
+>- Keeping It Tidy: We make sure every book has its own unique spell, so there are no mix-ups, and our treasure chest stays nice and organized.